redhat-openstack/packstack/docs/packstack.rst

 ----------------------

 **CONFIG_AMQP_BACKEND**
     Service to be used as the AMQP broker.
-Allowed values are: qpid, rabbitmq ['qpid', 'rabbitmq']
+Allowed values are: rabbitmq ['rabbitmq']

 **CONFIG_AMQP_HOST**
     IP address of the server on which to install the AMQP service.